davezelenka/threading-dynamics/gravity/README.md

 - Extension to rotating (Kerr-like) toroidal geometries
 - Quantum corrections to the memory density field
 - Connection to cosmological models and dark matter

-## Note

-This work represents speculative theoretical physics exploring the intersection of gravitational theory and information-theoretic approaches to spacetime.
-The Fabric Framework is a developing theoretical model that attempts to bridge scientific understanding with broader philosophical and theological perspectives.